pHaeusler/givens_layers/README.md

 ## Householder Reflections

-Householder reflections offer an alternative approach to parameterize orthogonal transformations, such as those in $SO(n)$, the special orthogonal group of rotation matrices.
+Householder reflections offer an alternative approach.
 A Householder reflection is a linear transformation that reflects a vector over a hyperplane defined by a unit vector $v \in \mathbb{R}^n$.
 The corresponding matrix is:

 $$
 H = I - 2 v v^T